- Sir John Soane office drawings: the drawings of Sir John Soane and the office of Sir John Soane

 Mr Soane.
 Ealing, Novr 8 1806

-the Soane office Day Book for 8 November 1806 has George Bailey in his first year of pupilage as working on 'plan and elevation of Ealing' but it is unlikely that at this early stage in his career he could have produced a finished plan with its neatly printed title and labels; it was more likely drawn by Francis Edwards (1784-1857, improver 1806-10) for whom there is an entry in the Day Book for 7 November 1806)
+The Soane office Day Book for 8 November 1806 has George Bailey in his first year of pupilage as working on 'plan and elevation of Ealing' but it is unlikely that at this early stage in his career he could have produced a finished plan with its neatly printed title and labels; it was more likely drawn by Francis Edwards (1784-1857, improver July 1806-October 1810) for whom there is an entry in the Day Book for 7 November 1806.

 Sir John Soane's collection includes some 30,000 architectural, design and topographical drawings which is a very important resource for scholars worldwide.
 His was the first architect’s collection to attempt to preserve the best in design for the architectural profession in the future, and it did so by assembling as exemplars surviving drawings by great Renaissance masters and by the leading architects in Britain in the 17th and 18th centuries and his near contemporaries such as Sir William Chambers, Robert Adam and George Dance the Younger.
 These drawings sit side by side with 9,000 drawings in Soane’s own hand or those of the pupils in his office, covering his early work as a student, his time in Italy and the drawings produced in the course of his architectural practice from 1780 until the 1830s.